oddlama/vane/documentation/content/vane-trifles/item_finder.md

 Use `/finditem minecraft:enderpearl` (or any other material) to search for the given item in all nearby containers and entity inventories.
 (Also smite your friends if they stole it)

-If you already have an item of the same type in your inventory, you can also just shift-rightclick it in your open inventory to perform a search for that item type.
+If you already have an item of the same type in your inventory, you can also shift-right-click it in your open inventory to perform a search for that item type.